bloominstituteoftechnology/Computer-Architecture-C/ls8/README.md

 // etc.
 ```

+Whether you do a `switch` or a branch table or anything else is up to you.

 ##  Implement System Stack

 All CPUs manage a _stack_ that can be used to store information temporarily.